bjerkek/yeoman-in-typescript/README.md

 ```

 ## Tips'n trix
-If you publish this library to npm you could run this generator with installing either yo or the generator like this...
+If you publish this library to npm you could run this generator without installing either yo or the generator using npx like this...
 ```console
 npx --package yo --package @bjerkek/generator-foo -- yo @bjerkek/foo
 ```